 But why are we rolling the cake when it’s warm?
 Rolling the cake up when it’s warm– before adding the strawberry cream filling– is so that it cools in the rolled up shape.
 That means no cracks, rips, or tears when you go to roll it up again with the filling inside.
 Does that make sense?

 The cream filling is a strawberry cream cheese frosting.
 It’s sweet and tangy with strong strawberry flavor (natural flavor!) and glides on oh-so-easily.
 Just like my strawberry buttercream, we’ll use freeze-dried strawberries for the cream filling.
-Grind them up and add with the confectioners’ sugar.
+These are the same strawberries we use in strawberry and cream cookies, but here we grind them up and add with the confectioners’ sugar.
 Freeze-dried strawberry powder offers the MOST strawberry flavor without altering the filling’s texture.
 It’s nearly impossible to replicate this with fresh strawberries.
 I chose a cream cheese based strawberry filling because it’s a little lighter than the buttercream and pairs perfectly with the sponge cake’s texture.
+Or if you wish to skip the strawberries, this sponge is wonderful filled with our whipped frosting instead.

 Also: it’s a wonderfully thick layer of filling.
 If you’re a cream filling person (aren’t we all?), this recipe is for you!